Drug Arrest Felony Possession

 A person is stopped while riding as a passenger in a friend’s car.
 A search of the vehicle by a police officer reveals cocaine in the glove box.
 Despite the fact that the passenger wasn’t holding the cocaine, Florida law still permits the prosecutor to pursue a conviction of the passenger for possession of cocaine.
 This legal concept is commonly referred to as having the ability to exercise “dominion and control” over the contraband.
-In other words, if the Pinellas County State Prosecutor can prove that the passenger had knowledge of the cocaine’s whereabouts in the vehicle, as well as, the ability to have accessed the drug, then a conviction for felony possession could result… even though the controlled substance belonged to the driver.
+In other words, if the Pinellas County State Prosecutor can prove that the passenger had knowledge of the cocaine’s whereabouts in the vehicle and the ability to access the drug, then a conviction for felony possession could result… even though the controlled substance belonged to the driver.

 Common Felony Drug Charges: